Our Philosophy

 Listen to everything

-Every word, sentence, and story can be heard aloud.
-Hindi is a spoken language first — the sounds, rhythm, and melody matter as much as the script.
-We put a listen button on everything so the pronunciation is never a guess.
+Hindi is a spoken language first — the sounds matter as much as the script.
+Every word, sentence, and story has a listen button.
+Pronunciation is never a guess.

 Simple on purpose